Ellis-Robinson/book-club-app/README.md

     - A 'contact us' page
     - Pagination
-    - Links to allow bookshop purchaces via the app
+    - Links to allow bookshop purchases via the app
     - Links to single pages for each book with more information and links to similar books

 # Technologies